Local Poetry Reading Series

 SFU Lunch Poems: Third Wednesday of every month from 12-1 pm (except the summer) featuring 2 published authors.

-Vancouver Poetry House: see their terrific website to learn about the Van Slam, Mashed Poetics, the Verses Festival of Words, with resources for teachers and much more.
+Vancouver Poetry House: see their website to learn about the Van Slam, Mashed Poetics, the Verses Festival of Words, with resources for teachers and much more.

 Wax Poetic: Every Wednesday, hosts RC Weslowski, Lucia Misch, Kevin Spenst, Zofia Rose and others interview a spoken word artist, poet laureate, poet with a new book, or a poetry slammer on Vancouver Co-op Radio, CFRO 100.5 FM at 2-2:30 pm.